VENKATSAI643/License_plate_recognition_using_Yolov9-and-Trocr/README.md

 # License Plate Recognition

-This repository contains a license plate recognition system, where the dataset was preprocessed, formatted, and trained using a YOLOv9 model and Microsoft’s TrOCR (Text Recognition) model.
+recognizing and extracting text from license plates, built using YOLOv9 for object detection and Microsoft’s TrOCR (Text Recognition) model.
+The system was collaboratively developed by me and my firned to handle the entire process from data preprocessing to model training and evaluation.

 ## Project Overview